m4ttsch/omscs-notes-notes/information-security/software-security.md

 For example, instead of having to perform bounds checking explicitly, programmers can rest assured knowing that the language runtime will perform the check for them.

-So, why don’t we use these languages for everything?
+So, why don't we use these languages for everything?

 One drawback for these languages is performance degradation.
 The extra runtime checks slow down the execution of your program.